Winter Mountain Skills Course Details 2018

 Safe enjoyment of the winter backcountry depends to a large measure upon good judgement, technique, and your equipment.
 Our professional IFMGA/NZMGA guides will help you develop skills by spending time and training in the real classroom of the high alpine environment.

-By the end of the course you will have the skills and confidence to travel above the snow line during winter.
-You will better understand when not to go, and to increase your survival chances should the situation turn bad.
+By the end of the course you will have the confidence to travel above the snowline during winter.
+You will better understand when not to go and to increase your survival chances should the situation turn bad.
+You should also have ‘bagged’ at least one peak.
+Some basic rope safety techniques may be included.

 Instruction topics include: